MileHacker Logo

 Taxis & Ride-Sharing

 Options for taxis and ride-sharing differ significantly between the mainland plus the islands.
 On the islands, no taxis or ride-sharing services are available.
-On the mainland (Ventura/Oxnard), taxis can be hailed in busy areas or found at designated stands, like at train stations.
+On the mainland (Ventura/Oxnard), taxis can be hailed in crowded places or found at designated stands, like at train stations.
 Calling a local taxi company for pickup is more common.
-Licensed taxis typically have meters and clear company branding on the vehicle.
+Licensed taxis typically have meters and clear company branding on the car.
 Metered pricing for rides, short rides typically cost $10-$25.
 Payment by cash or credit card is generally accepted.
 Uber and Lyft are widely available in Ventura and Oxnard.
 They often are more convenient and sometimes more affordable than traditional taxis.

 Taxi Information